apache/airflow/contributing-docs/testing/unit_tests.rst

 Implementing compatibility for provider tests for older Airflow versions ........................................................................

-When you implement tests for providers, you should make sure that they are compatible with older
+When you implement tests for providers, you should make sure that they are compatible with older Airflow versions.

-Note that some of the tests if written without taking care about the compatibility, might not work with older versions of Airflow - this is because of refactorings, renames, and tests relying on internals of Airflow that are not part of the public API.
+Note that some of the tests, if written without taking care about the compatibility, might not work with older versions of Airflow - this is because of refactorings, renames, and tests relying on internals of Airflow that are not part of the public API.
 We deal with it in one of the following ways: